-Miss Emma Sater is the general secretary and Susan Blackney is president.
-The Senior Cabinet acts as executive council and is assisted by the Junior Cabinet which is chosen from outstanding Freshman women.
-Dues are \$1 per year.
+Miss Emma Sater is the general secretary and Rebecca Lord is president.
+The Senior Cebinet acts as executive council and is assisted by the Junior Cabinet which is chosen from outstanding Freshman women.

-The Y. W. C. A. offices are located in the Peoples Church.
+Y. W. C. A. activities are centered at Peoples Church.

-Y. M. C. A. The Y. M. C. A. (Harold Hoffmeyer, president) at Michigan State College is the local expression of the international, intercollegiate fellowship of men who are seeking to gain, in addition to their education, an understanding of what an intelligent religion can mean in personal and social experience.
-From the time Freshman Camp greets the Freshman until the Senior Recognition Service in the spring the "Y" offers something to make each of your four years here more worthwhile.
+Y. M. C. A. The Y. M. C. A. (Robert Johnson, President) at Michigan State College is the local expression of the international, intercollegiate fellowship of men who are seeking to gain, in addition to their education, an understanding of what an intelligent religion can mean in personal and social experience.
+From the time Freshman Camp greets the Freshman until the Senior Recognition Service in the spring the "Y" offers something to make each of the student's four years here more worthwhile.
 Mr. Genne, the adviser, has his office in Peoples Church.
+COLLEGIUM.
+A group open to both men and women which meets in the Student Parlors immediately following the morning worship.
+It is the purpose of this group during the fall term, to develop through discussion and study, a better understanding of and a more intelligent participation in services of worship.
+Visits will be made to other churches during the term.

-CHURCH OF THE RESURRECTION (Roman Catholic)
+CHURCH OF THE RESURRECTION

-Michigan Avenue at Rumsey, Lansing Rev. John A. Gabriels, Pastor Sunday Masses: 7-8-9-10-11-12:30 Weekday Masses: 7:00-8:00
+Michigan Avenue at Rumsey, Lansing

+Rev. John A. Gabriels.
+Pastor

+Sunday Masses: 7-8-9-10-11-12:30 Weekday Masses: 7:00-8:00